Astral Ascent: Best Character and Unlock Guide by Playstyle

 The best character to start with

 If you already prefer fast, close-range characters in action roguelites, Ayla is the better starting point.
-She asks more from positioning, but she also teaches the game’s movement and punish windows quickly.
-That can be better than learning from range if you know you are eventually going to main a more aggressive style anyway.
+She is a twin-dagger assassin built around speed and a teleport that marks enemies for extra damage.
+She asks more of your positioning, but she teaches the game’s movement and punish windows quickly – useful if you know you want an aggressive style anyway.

 • Start with Ayla if you like dash-heavy melee pressure and quick decision-making.

-• Move to Yamat later if you own the DLC and want a higher-commitment, execution-heavy character.
+• Add Yamat or Arven later once you own the DLC and have the fundamentals down.

 Who to play: each character’s real strength

-Ayla is usually the cleanest pick for players who want a character to feel strong immediately.
-Her game plan is straightforward: stay active, stay close enough to threaten, and convert short openings into real damage.
-She tends to perform best when your spell bar supports constant pressure instead of replacing it.
-Fast casts, short cooldowns, mobility-friendly spells, and anything that lets you deal damage while moving all help her more than big, stationary setup pieces.
+Ayla is the cleanest pick for players who want to feel strong immediately.
+As the sole survivor of a guild of assassins, she fights with twin daggers and a teleport that marks targets, so her game plan is to stay close, convert short openings into real damage, and keep moving.
+She performs best when your spell bar supports constant pressure: fast casts, short cooldowns, mobility-friendly spells, and anything that lets you deal damage while moving.

 The main Ayla mistake is overloading on “cool” melee spells that all ask you to stand in danger.
 One close-range nuke is fine.
-Four of them usually means you lose runs to chip damage and bad rooms long before your damage ceiling matters.
-On Ayla, a balanced spell bar is stronger than a flashy one.
+Four of them usually means you lose runs to chip damage long before your damage ceiling matters.
+On Ayla, a balanced spell bar beats a flashy one.

-Octave is usually the clearest proof that spell synergy matters more than tier lists.
-A good Octave run can feel absurdly smooth because the whole kit is working toward one rhythm.
-A bad one feels like you are carrying four unrelated ideas into the same fight.
-He rewards players who can identify a run’s real direction early: persistent damage, control, burst windows, or utility-driven tempo.
+Octave is a ranged caster who summons ethereal guns – and bigger conjured weapons when needed – to attack from a distance and control the battlefield.
+He is the clearest proof that spell synergy matters more than tier lists.
+A good Octave run feels absurdly smooth because the whole kit works toward one rhythm; a bad one feels like carrying four unrelated ideas into the same fight.
+He rewards players who can identify a run’s real direction early.

-If you choose Octave too early, the usual failure point is not raw difficulty.
-It is indecision.
-You keep a spell because it is strong by itself, another because it solved one room, another because it has good numbers, and suddenly the build has no identity.
+If you choose Octave too early, the usual failure point is not raw difficulty – it is indecision.
+You keep one spell because it is strong alone, another because it solved one room, another because it has good numbers, and suddenly the build has no identity.
 Octave does best when you prune aggressively and stop pretending every good offer belongs in the same run.

 Cover art for Astral Ascent